Skip to content

 No one’s ever too old for the buddy system.
 By pairing new hires with more established employees, you ensure a smoother transition into the company.
 After all, onboarding doesn’t end just because the first day is (finally) over.
 Mentors can answer your newbie’s questions as they settle in over the next few months, as well as introduce them to more people in the office.

-This relationship is especially helpful if your new employee’s recently moved to the area, and is still forming their network of friends.
+This relationship is especially helpful if your new employees have recently moved to the area, and are still forming their network of friends.
 A mentor can extend invitations to parties, suggest fun outings in the area, and recommend good furniture places to kit out their new home.

 7) Get feedback